annabelle-z-li/AI-research-level-2/PAPER.md

 ## 6. What Still Needs Work / Who It Might Fail For

-This paper is early-stage.
-The clearest limitation is that I have not yet run a controlled experiment.
-I have observed and documented errors, and I have audited the pipeline to understand where they come from — but I have not yet measured the errors quantitatively.
-I cannot currently say, for example, that pitch accuracy drops by X% when polyphony increases from one voice to three.
-That measurement is the goal of my next Space (an AMT Accuracy Tester), which will let users upload audio alongside a reference MIDI and see a scored comparison across pitch, timing, rhythm, and dynamics.
+This paper is grounded in three real tests, but those tests have clear limitations.
+I ran each audio file once, through one model, on one hardware tier.
+I cannot currently say whether the errors are consistent across repeated runs, whether different recordings of the same melody would produce different results, or whether the overtone problem is worse for some instruments than others.
+The next step is my planned AMT Accuracy Tester Space, which will let users upload audio alongside a reference MIDI and receive a scored comparison across pitch, timing, rhythm, and dynamics — turning these qualitative observations into quantitative measurements.

-A second limitation is that I only tested one model (Basic Pitch) on one hardware tier (CPU).
-I cannot say whether the same failures appear on GPU-based models, or whether they are specific to the lightweight architecture.
-That comparison is a later phase of this research.
+A second limitation is that all three of my test inputs were relatively simple Western tonal melodies.
+I chose them deliberately to set the bar low — if the tool cannot handle a C major scale or *Twinkle Twinkle*, that is a meaningful finding.
+But it also means I have not tested the tool on the inputs where it might do better (very clean monophonic recordings) or the inputs where it would certainly do worse (vocal music with vibrato, jazz with slides and bends, or music in non-Western tuning systems).

-The tool is also likely to perform worst for exactly the musicians who might need it most: those working with complex, polyphonic music — piano with full chord voicings, guitar with harmonics and overtones, or vocal music with heavy vibrato and ornamentation.
-Current AI lacks embodied cognition — it doesn't understand that a guitarist leans into a note to convey urgency, or releases pressure to create vulnerability.
-Until models incorporate performer gesture data and stylistic context, they'll remain pitch-accurate but expression-blind.
-Simple monophonic melodies — a whistled tune, a single flute line — will produce the best results.
+The tool is also likely to perform worst for exactly the musicians who might need it most: those working with complex, polyphonic music where harmony and counterpoint are the whole point.
+The Minuet in G test showed this clearly — a piece with two independent voices produced output with no readable relationship to either of them.
+Simple monophonic melodies produce the closest thing to a usable result.
 The musicians who most need help transcribing complex music are the ones the tool will help least.

 ## 7. Sources to Add or Cite

 1. **Bittner et al. — Basic Pitch (Spotify, ICASSP 2022)** — the original paper describing the model powering this Space.
 Available at `github.com/spotify/basic-pitch`.
 Essential citation for describing what the model was designed to do and what its known limitations are.
 2. **"Machine Learning Techniques in Automatic Music Transcription: A Systematic Survey" (arXiv 2406.15249)** — a 2024 survey of AMT methods that describes why notation-level transcription (producing readable sheet music) is significantly harder than MIDI-level transcription (detecting note events).
 Directly relevant to the gap this paper describes.
 3. **"Music's AI Problem, AI's Music Problem" — Journal of the American Musicological Society (2025)** — discusses how Basic Pitch handles overtones and misidentifies pitches in complex chords.
 Includes a direct analysis of Basic Pitch on a real musical example.
 Strong source for section 4.
 4. **Gardner et al. — MT3: Multi-Task Multitrack Music Transcription (Google Magenta, 2022)** — describes the GPU-based transformer model that represents the current state of the art in music transcription.
 Useful for explaining *why* the CPU constraint matters and what a better model looks like architecturally.
 Available at `arxiv.org/abs/2111.03017`.
 5. **An AI Approach to Automatic Natural Music Transcription** — describes the distinction between acoustic modeling (detecting pitches from audio) and score generation (converting raw pitch data into natural-looking notation) — this directly explains why my pipeline fails even when Basic Pitch detects pitches reasonably well.
 6. **Automatic Music Transcription: An Overview** — explicitly states that MIDI is not the same as notation — that beat, bar, meter, key, and harmony are absent from MIDI — which is exactly what my pipeline gets wrong when it tries to go from MIDI to sheet music without beat tracking or meter detection.

----

-## Revision Notes

-**Strongest parts of this draft:**
-- Section 4 (What I Tried) — the pipeline audit table is specific, accurate, and grounded in real work.
-This is the most original part of the paper.
-- Section 3 (Why This Matters) — the NYSSMA connection is genuine and gives you a real evaluative standard most students would not have.
-Keep this and make it more specific if you can.
-- The framing around accessibility vs. accuracy as a core tension — this is a real and interesting claim that goes beyond "the model was bad."

-**Parts that still need more evidence from you:**
-- Section 4 needs a concrete example from your own output — describe one specific moment where you looked at the sheet music viewer and saw something clearly wrong.
-What did it look like?
-What should it have looked like?
-- Section 5 would be stronger with one sentence about what you personally felt when you saw the output as a trained musician — not just what was wrong technically, but what it would mean for someone trying to use it.
-- The dynamics row in the table is thin — did you observe dynamics being missing, or is that inferred from the pipeline audit?
-Be honest about which is observed and which is inferred.

-**Parts that sound too generic and should be rewritten in your own words:**
-- The opening of Section 3 ("I have been studying music seriously for several years") — replace with something more specific, like the exact NYSSMA level you have done or a specific sight-singing experience.
-- The last paragraph of Section 6 — currently it cites a source about guitarists, but your Space is more relevant to voice or piano.
-Either find a more relevant source or describe your own observation of who the tool would fail for.